-The President & CEO of Global Fund for Children explains how the organization empowers local leaders to address the issues facing youth across the globe.
+John Hecklinger, The President and CEO of Global Fund for Children explians how the organization empowers local leader to address the issues facing youth accross the globe

 Philanthropy University: Please tell us about yourself and the work that you do at Global Fund for Children (GFC).